-Local Policy Paris Local Urban Planning Map 2006 (Plan Local d'Urbanisme PLU) 78 Objectives The PLU is a strategic document which guidance on the evolution of the city over 10 to 15 years.
+Local Policy Paris Local Urban Planning Map 2006 (Plan Local d'Urbanisme PLU) Objectives The PLU is a strategic document which guidance on the evolution of the city over 10 to 15 years.
 It is also a regulatory document: it governs the evolution of plots, especially through the statement of the permits to build and demolish.
 Improve the life of all Parisians, integrating the concept of sustainable development into urban planning by focus on decreasing environmental pollutants (of water, air and soil, noise); redefining the city transport network; creating more green spaces; and preserving the architectural and urban heritage.
 Reduce inequalities by encouraging a better social mix; ensuring equal access to city facilities and infrastructure; making the city work at times that suit the lives of the urban population (times of work, parental duties, shopping, travel, leisure); maintain the diversity of trade and commerce.
 Developing inter-communal cooperation and affirm the functions of the Paris metropolis as the capital city through a range of transport and urban zone developments, as well as new capital city academic centers.
-Relevance to Last Mile Logistics DIRECT - last mile This document influences transport zones in the city which will directly impact last mile logistics.
-The Local
+Relevance to Last Mile Logistics DIRECT - last mile nsport zones in the city which will directly impact last mile logistics.
+The Local s been amended several times since the 2007 adoption of the Climate Action

-This document influences transport zones in the city which will directly impact last mile logistics.
-The Local Urban Development Plan has been amended several times since the 2007 adoption of the Climate Action Plan.
+Urban Development Plan has been amended several times since the 2007 adoption of the Climate Action Plan.
 Its main regulatory provisions that impact last mile logistics include: Limiting road transport with rules on parking (particularly of bicycles) and the identification of sites on the banks of the seine for creating goods transit platforms, thereby facilitating the transport or removal of waste by water; and authorising the construction of an area in building courtyards reserved for the selective sorting of waste or for bicycle storage.

-Territorial Coherence Scheme (le schéma de cohérence territorial / SCOT)79
+Territorial Coherence Scheme (le schéma de cohérence territorial / SCOT)